 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 New Content Added: This course provides cultural diversity interventions and information to include immigrants and refugees.
-To update the content we have added Somali immigration information and Syrian refugee information and Cultural Diversity information.
+To update the content we have added Somali immigration, Syrian refugee, Cultural Diversity and Saudi Arabian Culture information.
 Scroll to the bottom for the Table of Contents to find the Syrian Refugee information.

 As you know, multiculturalism has become a buzz word in therapy in recent years.
 The emphasis on the importance of cultural differences and the introduction of constructivism raises the question as to whether all counseling is multicultural.
 Do you ever wonder if multicultural counseling has just become a politically correct term for emphasizing the differences that exist among individuals and groups?